-During the course it is possible for the student to complete the 1^{st} or 2^{nd} Semester at an educational institution abroad.
+During the course it is possible for the graduate to complete the 1^{st} or 2^{nd} Semester at an educational institution abroad.

-Similarly it is possible to complete a company internship and BA project in businesses or organisations outside Denmark.
+Similarly it is possible to complete a company internship and Bachelor Project in businesses or organisations outside Denmark.